Danchetto/calculator/README.md

 # Calculator

-Input format: operators and operands sre separated by a space.
+Input format: operators and operands are separated by a space.

 Example: